Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 * Multi-node Ray clusters are untested.

-* Filenames are tricky on Windows and there still may be a few places where Ray assumes UNIX filenames rather than Windows ones.
+* Filenames are tricky on Windows and there still may be a few places where Ray assumes Unix-style filenames rather than Windows ones.
 This can be true in downstream packages as well.

 * Performance on Windows is known to be slower since opening files on Windows is considerably slower than on other operating systems.
 This can affect logging.

-* Windows does not have a copy-on-write forking model, so spinning up new processes can require more memory.
+* Windows doesn't have a copy-on-write forking model, so spinning up new processes can require more memory.

 Submit any issues you encounter to